mstuttgart/brazilcep/docs/source/user/quickstart.rst

     BrazilCEP is not responsible for the functioning, availability and support of any of these query API's.
 All of them are provided by third parties, and this library just provides a handy way to centralize the CEP search on these services.

-By default, BrazilCEP uses the API provided by the `ApiCEP <https://apicep.com>`_ service.
+By default, BrazilCEP uses the API provided by the `OpenCEP <https://opencep.com>`_ service.

 To use other services, we must indicate the desired service when calling the `get_address_from_cep` function.